wcooley/wcooley.github.io/_posts/2010-02-04-platform-notes-solaris.md

 ```
 pkgadd -d <pkgfile>
 ```

 ### Spool-install

 This method is useful for installing into an NFS export, for easy installation on other systems.

 1. Install the package into `/var/spool/pkg`:

     ```
     pkgadd -s /var/spool/pkg -d <pkgfile>
     ```

-1. Install the package from the listing:
+1. Install the package from the listing and follow prompts:

     ```
     pkgadd